 Several common issues can shorten your motor's life.
 The biggest culprit is often dirt and dust buildup.
 When your air filter gets clogged, it restricts airflow, forcing the motor to work much harder to pull air through the system.
 This extra strain can cause it to overheat and wear out prematurely.
 Other factors include electrical problems, like power surges, or simple mechanical wear and tear on parts like bearings.
 If your motor is over 10 years old, needs frequent repairs, or you've noticed your energy bills creeping up, these are all signs that it’s struggling and may be nearing the end of its road.

-How Maintenance Extends Its Lifespan
+How Maintenance Extends Its Life

 The best way to get the most out of your furnace fan motor is through consistent maintenance.
 It’s a simple strategy that makes a huge difference.
 The most important task you can do yourself is to change your air filter regularly, about every one to three months.
 This single step prevents the strain and overheating caused by restricted airflow.
 Beyond that, scheduling an annual professional tune-up is key.
 A technician can clean internal components, lubricate moving parts, and spot small electrical issues before they cause a complete motor failure.
 Following a regular maintenance plan not only helps your motor last longer but can also trim your energy bills.